Last updated: July 13, 2026

 Hidden Gems:

-• Eagle Point: Named for its rock formation that resembles an eagle with outstretched wings, this point offers less crowded views and cultural exhibitions by the Hualapai tribe.
+- Eagle Point: This rock formation resembles an eagle with outstretched wings, it offers less crowded views and cultural exhibitions by the Hualapai tribe.

 This beautiful mountain is a great place to take a break from the high energy of Las Vegas and it is a short road trip route so it can be combined with others that go through Las Vegas.
 It offers numerous outdoor activities, such as horseback riding, camping, and hiking.